Hoverbear/hoverbear.org/_posts/2017-04-06-the-path-to-rust-on-the-web.md

 In the interest of learning more about this technology (and to avoid writing more Javascript) let's explore together and get our hands dirty!

-> **Disclaimer:** WebAssembly is not stabilized.
+> **Disclaimer:** WebAssembly is stabilized, but most implementations are not.
 The information contained here may become out of date or be incorrect, despite working at the time of writing.

 Before we start please make sure you're using the current (or developer) version of Firefox or Chrome.
 You can check out `about:config` or `chrome://flags/` and make sure `wasm` related things are enabled.